 Among parents who rely on their neighbors, friends, and relatives, one quarter rely on elderly child caregivers, potentially including their own parents.
 Very few parents (2%) report relying on a minor (such as an older child) for childcare, although perhaps there is social stigma that leads to underreporting.
-While we did not collect detailed data on how the caregiver age spectrum is divided within the 'friends and family' caregiving type, it seems ex ante reasonable to suspect that these two ends of the age spectrum would be skewed towards familial relations.
+While we did not collect detailed data on how the caregiver age spectrum is divided within the 'friends and family' caregiving type, it seems reasonable, based on the global evidence regarding caregiving, to hypothesize that these two ends of the age spectrum would be skewed towards familial relations.
 Furthermore, we do not know why caregiving by neighbors, friends, and relatives is so unpopular amongst South Africans.
 Perhaps this childcare arrangement places an undue strain on those relationships, either by being perceived as burdensome by the caregiver or creating conflicts in divergent caregiving styles.